Birth Choices – Is the Lotus Birth for you? – Part 1

 This may take up to one week, unlike the alternative – just after birth by birth attendants (midwives or doctors).

-In many settings following natural or assisted delivery, immediately the baby arrives and takes its first breaths, we cut and clamp the umbilical cord.
+In many settings following natural or assisted delivery, immediately after the baby arrives and takes its first breaths, we cut and clamp the umbilical cord.

 Then while the baby is bonding with mum, the birth attendants concentrate on the ‘birth’ or delivery of the placenta.